broderickhudson/hw-rails-intro/docs/part_1.md

 **IMPORTANT for grading purposes:**

 The link (that is, the `<a>` tag) for sorting by "title" should have the HTML element id `title_header`, and the link for sorting by release date should have the HTML element id `release_date_header`.
 The table containing the list of movies should have the HTML element id `movies` (this has already been set for you by the starter code).
+YES

 ### Hints and caveats: